xcomponent/xcfunctions.js/README.md

 Where `transitionName` is the name of the transition to trigger, `sentEvent` represents the event to be sent to trigger the transition and `useContext` is a boolean indicating if the event should be forwarded only to the current state machine (`true`) or to all state machines of the same type (`false`).

+- `stringResources` is an object that contains the string resources configured for the component.
+Strings resources are a per component key value store that store the configuration of each XComponent component.
+It is read on the runtime startup and is immutable.

 ### Special transitions

 - **Entry point triggered methods**: these transitions are executed once per component, when its entry point state machine is instantiated.
 The triggered method should be called `ExecuteOn_EntryPoint` and its triggering event is an empty object, and should therefore be ignored.